Northern Arizona VA Health Care System

 Provides medical, nursing, rehabilitation and other supportive services for short term stay and limited long term stay.
 Beds dedicated for dementia special care, respite care, hospice and palliative care, physical medicine and rehabilitation, skilled nursing, and geriatric evaluation programs.

-The Medicine inpatient wards are comprised of a fifteen bed medical unit, all with private rooms, and a separate six bed Med/telemetry unit.
+The Medicine inpatient wards are comprised of a fifteen bed medical unit, all with private rooms.
 Our Medicine units provide patient centered care, focused on the whole person and their specific healthcare needs and to transition to home successfully.
 All patients have access to physical medicine and rehabilitation, dietary consultation, social and mental health services as well as self-care education.
 The medicine unit provides care to adult Veterans with a variety of general medical needs (IV therapy, wound care, chronic pain, monitoring of dysrhythmias) and education regarding their illness.

 120 Bed Domiciliary